kitschpatrol/yanki-obsidian/readme.md

 The Yanki plugin automatically syncs a folder (or folders) of notes from your Obsidian vault to Anki.

-The primary novelty of its approach is in how Markdown is translated into Anki notes.
-The **structure** of a Markdown note determines the **type** of Anki note it becomes, so no extra syntax or Anki-specific markup is required — just pure Markdown.
+The primary novelty of its approach is in how Markdown is translated into Anki notes, and how folders are translated into Anki decks:

+- The **structure** of a Markdown note determines the **type** of Anki note it becomes, so no extra syntax or Anki-specific markup is required — just pure Markdown.

   This also means that your flashcard notes remain nice and legible in Obsidian, and you don't have to deal with the cognitive switch of ` ```fenced``` ` regions and Anki's rather noisy templating syntax.

+- The **parent folder** of your notes in your Obsidian vault determines their **deck name** in Anki, with any intermediate hierarchies created as needed.

 ## Quick start